Frequently Asked Questions (FAQs)

 What would a regional transportation measure look like?
 What type of tax is under consideration?

 It is not yet known what a measure will look like.
-MTC has begun stakeholder engagement and will conduct a poll and public engagement this year.
-MTC needs to work with state lawmakers and the Governor in 2024 to get enabling legislation passed in order to place a measure on the ballot.
+MTC has begun stakeholder engagement and will conduct a poll and further stakeholder engagement in Fall 2023.
+MTC needs to work with Bay Area transit agencies, key stakeholders, state lawmakers and the Governor to get enabling legislation passed in order to place a measure on the ballot in 2026.